 Christmas Tree, 70g: €14 (£12.50), Le Chocolat Alain Ducasse

 A present for a sophisticated chocolate lover, this is a grownup gift from the stable of triple Michelin-starred chef Alain Ducasse, renowned for his restaurant at The Dorchester in London.
 He has also recently opened his first Le Chocolat Alain Ducasse store in London’s King’s Cross.

 The hexagonal Christmas Tree comes in a choice of milk or rich dark chocolate for a true connoisseur – a sharp hit of chocolate satisfaction.

 Vegan Signature Chocolate Box, 400g: £24.99, Friars

 This vegan selection is presented in a simple, classic box, and there were sighs of approval all round when it was opened.
 These chocolates are beautifully crafted and promised fabulous flavours – like the prosecco truffle and deep red strawberry champagne – but unfortunately the flavours were not as strong as some of the others we tasted.

 It all looks really good and there is certainly a limited choice on the market when it comes to vegan-friendly chocolate, but this perhaps offers more style than substance.

 Christmas Chocolates Selection Box, 430g: £35, Rococo Chocolates

 An elegant collection, designed to impress – you definitely haven’t picked these off in a shelf in the petrol station at the last minute.
-A chocolate with a history, first presented in 1860 and a creation of Henri Mariage, Chocolat des Mandarins® is a ganache subtly flavoured with tea.
+A chocolate with a history, first presented in 1860 and created by Henri Mariage, Chocolat des Mandarins is a ganache subtly flavoured with tea.